Adoption Panel and Agency Decision Maker's Decision

 Monitoring and Reporting

-The Adoption Panel can hear cases that have disrupted and where a Disruption Meeting has taken place (see Disruption of Adoptive and Long Term Placements Procedure and Placement Disruption and Disruption Meetings Procedure).
+The Adoption Panel can hear cases that have disrupted and where a Disruption Meeting has taken place (see Disruption of Adoptive and Long Term Placements Procedure and Placement Planning and Disruption Meetings Procedure).

 The Adoption Panel should also provide feedback to the adoption agency every three months on the quality of reports and whether there is a fair and consistent approach across the service.